Halloween Tips for Autism Families

 Costumes, loud noises, sugar, sugar, and more sugar...
 For families with autism, Halloween can be a nightmare.
 The good news is that TACA is here to help!
 Below are resources for a spook-tacular Halloween, including:

-- A FREE download featuring TACA's Halloween Cards which spread awareness and promote inclusion for everyone
+- A FREE download, featuring TACA's Halloween Cards, to help spread awareness and promote inclusion for everyone.